 National Health and Medical Research Council (NHMRC)

 Dr Malcolm Hooper (2006-2012) submitted multiple submissions to the NHMRC, Victorian NeuroTrauma Initiative (VNI), Workcover, Transport Accident Commission and Federal.
-I was repeatedly informed by the NHMRC and VNI that Clinical Trials had to be conducted under an approved institution (hospital) with all aspects of the trial subject to the Human Research Ethics Committee (HREC), and the hospital governance including funding allocation to the trial..
+Repeatedly informed by the NHMRC and VNI that Clinical Trials had to be conducted under an approved institution (hospital) with all aspects of the trial subject to the Human Research Ethics Committee (HREC), and the hospital governance including funding allocation to the trial.

 - No submissions by Dr Hooper were approved for Clinical Trials.

-* ALL LINKS ARE REMOVED IN ACCORDANCE WITH THE AUSTRALIAN THERAPEUTIC GOODS AND ADMINISTRATION.
+* ALL LINKS ARE REMOVED IN ACCORDANCE WITH THE AUSTRALIAN THERAPEUTIC GOODS ADMINISTRATION.